-Schedule Private instruction Recordings Day Job Homepage
+Schedule Private HD Instruction Recordings Day Job Homepage

-With Scrod Pudding: Schedule.................Bowdoinham Dance Series flyer (pdf) August 20, 2011 Foot in the Door String Band Redux
+With Scrod Pudding: Schedule.................Bowdoinham Dance Series flyer (pdf) May 2015 Exploring the Hammered Dulcimer, Bates College Experimental College

 My discography includes Food For Your Feet (1995) with Scrod Pudding, and a guest appearance on Pam Weeks' CD, Waiting for the Perseids (1998 - Outer Green Records).
 Both CDs can be purchased through the Scrod Pudding website and at all Scrod Pudding gigs.

 Although I'd love to earn a living making music and gadding about the countryside on tour, it's not going to happen.
 So, until further notice (some future retirement party), I am employed by the Biology Department at Bates College as a lab instructor and overseer of the Electron Microscopy Laboratory.
 Things work related can be found on my Bates homepage.

 This site is the fault of, and is maintained by Greg Anderson

-Updated April 2011 Greg Anderson.
+Updated 4-23-2015 Greg Anderson.